Andrew-Chen-Wang/static-image-age-detection/README.md

 is not all about one image but multiple to increase accuracy, which is my code.

-I'm grateful for finding this because I couldn't find them myself lol.
+I'm grateful for finding this because I couldn't find the models myself lol.
 So thanks for the tutorials, and I hope this module actually DOES increase accuracy while maintaining a good CPU usage level (slight jab at Dlib's HoG).